isomerpages/mlaw-corp/_covid19/02-H-Construction.md

 * Once the Notification for Relief has been served on the other party to the contract, the reliefs in FAQ (2) will apply.

-4. I am unable to perform my contract due to COVID-19, and have served a Notification for Relief on my counterparty.
-Can my counterparty still call on my performance bond?
+**4. I am unable to perform my contract due to COVID-19, and have served a Notification for Relief on my counterparty.
+Can my counterparty still call on my performance bond?**

-•	If you are unable to perform your contractual obligation under the construction contract due to Covid-19, you may serve a Notification for Relief on the other party to the contract and the issues of the the performance bond.
+* If you are unable to perform your contractual obligation under the construction contract due to Covid-19, you may serve a Notification for Relief on the other party to the contract and the issues of the the performance bond.

-•	Once you have served the Notification for Relief, the other party to the contract may not make a call on the performance bond in respect of the inability described in the Notification for Relief at any time earlier than:
+* Once you have served the Notification for Relief, the other party to the contract may not make a call on the performance bond in respect of the inability described in the Notification for Relief at any time earlier than:

-o	7 days before the date of expiry of the performance bond as stated in the bond; or
+ * 7 days before the date of expiry of the performance bond as stated in the bond; or

-o	7 days before the date of expiry of the performance bond as extended under the Act.
+ * 7 days before the date of expiry of the performance bond as extended under the Act.

-•	The above will cease to apply on the earliest of the following events:
+*	The above will cease to apply on the earliest of the following events:

-o	Upon the expiry of the prescribed period (i.e., after 31 March 2021)
+ * Upon the expiry of the prescribed period (i.e., after 31 March 2021)

-o	The withdrawal of your Notification for Relief
+ * The withdrawal of your Notification for Relief

-o	If either party has made an Application for an Assessor’s Determination, the making of the Assessor’s Determination that you do not meet the requirements under the Act.
+ * If either party has made an Application for an Assessor’s Determination, the making of the Assessor’s Determination that you do not meet the requirements under the Act.

-•	Additionally, section 6(3) allows you to make an application to extend the term of the bond to the issuer of the bond.
+*	Additionally, section 6(3) allows you to make an application to extend the term of the bond to the issuer of the bond.
 This must be done not less than 7 days before the expiry of the bond.
 A notice of the application (to extend the term of the bond) must also be served on the other parties to the construction contract at the same time.

-•	Once you have done the above, section 6(3) of the Act provides that the term of the bond will be extended under the Act to a date 7 days after the end of the prescribed period (i.e., extended to 7 April 2021) or such other date agreed between you, the other parties to the construction contract, and the issuer of the bond.
+* Once you have done the above, section 6(3) of the Act provides that the term of the bond will be extended under the Act to a date 7 days after the end of the prescribed period (i.e., extended to 7 April 2021) or such other date agreed between you, the other parties to the construction contract, and the issuer of the bond.